Is now the right time to sell your SaaS business?

 As an active M&A corporate finance advisor across the UK, we’ve worked with the founders of SaaS (Software-as-a-Service) businesses to help them exit their shareholdings and sell to larger players.

-An integral reason for holding fire on an exit is that tech stocks have fallen, with the NASDAQ 100 Technology Sector Index down as much as 25% on a peak that was reached towards the end of 2021.
-This means that larger companies are now more selective about the acquisitions they will undertake, and it’s of little surprise that the valuations now being applied to ongoing acquisitions have dropped significantly since 2021.
+An integral reason for holding fire on a SaaS business exit is that tech stocks have fallen, with the NASDAQ 100 Technology Sector Index down as much as 25% on a peak that was reached towards the end of 2021.
+This means that larger companies are now more selective about the SaaS business acquisitions they will undertake, and it’s of little surprise that the valuations now being applied to ongoing acquisitions have dropped significantly since 2021.

-Of course, deals will continue to happen, but buyers will also be far more focused on profitability – something that will be difficult for many companies to demonstrate in the current economic climate.
-Nevertheless, if you are considering an exit - at whatever point - it is still very important that you liaise with a corporate finance expert who will help ensure you get the best possible deal, or help you prepare your company for more lucrative times.
+Of course, deals will continue to happen, but SaaS buyers will also be far more focused on profitability – something that will be difficult for many companies to demonstrate in the current economic climate.
+Nevertheless, if you are considering exiting your SaaS business - at whatever point - it is still very important that you liaise with a corporate finance expert who will help ensure you get the best possible deal, or help you prepare your company for more lucrative times.

-With this in mind, here are some key things that buyers will always be looking for:
+With this in mind, here are some key things that buyers of a SaaS business will always be looking for:

 1) For a loss-maker, demonstrating a route to profit will be key